PerseusKyogre09/Veritas-AI/README.md

 - Python (v3.8 or higher)
 - Gemini API key from Google AI Studio
 - Firebase project (for authentication and database)
+- Google Cloud project with the Vision API enabled (for image authenticity analysis)

 ## 🏃‍♂️ Quick Start